adoomie2/coffeeberry/README.md

 - **Cold** otherwise.
 - Wrong guesses get a random funny reaction to keep the game entertaining.
 - Terminal messages are color-coded using ANSI escape codes for easier readability.
+- Score increases with higher difficulty and decreases with more attempts, so quick guesses on harder modes earn more points.